xeolabs/xeoEngine-experiment/README.md

 xeoEngine
 =========

-xeoEngine is a message-driven 3D engine built on [ActorJS](https://github.com/xeolabs/actorjs) and [SceneJS](http://scenejs.org) that lets you create and manage 3D worlds on WebGL over a network.
+xeoEngine is a message-driven WebGL engine built on [ActorJS](https://github.com/xeolabs/actorjs) and [SceneJS](http://scenejs.org) that lets you create and manage 3D worlds over a network.

 ## Concept